sidkuma24/my-todo-list/README.md

-# my-todo-list
+# My TODO List
-A simplel todo list web application using Flask and Boostrap
+A simple todo list web application using Flask and Boostrap